-- keep in mind that excellence remains the principal criteria but excellence should not be limited to its narrow and traditional sense and reviewers should ensure that non-traditional career paths and metrics of research (e.g., leadership, applied research, etc.) are taken into account; - be aware of the potential for systemic bias in the assessment of "quality" (for example, focusing only on journals ranked in traditional fields may disadvantage scholars in interdisciplinary or emerging fields who are more likely to be from under-represented groups, and therefore reviewers should focus on the quality of a publication's content and not limit their assessments to the number of publications; the quality of journals; or the impact of journals); - carefully consider "career interruptions and personal circumstances" as a legitimate explanation for delays in research productivity; - recognize that all individuals carry assumptions and stereotypes about gender and should avoid unconscious bias when assessing the merit of a nomination; - ensure that they fairly assess the quality of training for internationally educated scholars rather than favoring graduates of domestic institutions who are part of existing networks;
+- keep in mind that excellence remains the principal criteria but excellence should not be limited to its narrow and traditional sense and reviewers should ensure that non-traditional career paths and metrics of research (e.g., leadership, applied research, etc.) are taken into account; - be aware of the potential for systemic bias in the assessment of "quality", for example, focusing on journals ranked in traditional fields may disadvantage scholars in interdisciplinary or emerging fields who are more likely to be from under-represented groups.
+Reviewers should focus on the quality of a publication's content, not limit their assessments to the number of publications and avoid the use of journal-based metrics as surrogate measures of quality (e.g. the quality of journals; or the impact of journals); - carefully consider "career interruptions and personal circumstances" as a legitimate explanation for delays in research productivity; - recognize that all individuals carry assumptions and stereotypes about gender and should avoid unconscious bias when assessing the merit of a nomination; - ensure that they fairly assess the quality of training for internationally educated scholars rather than favoring graduates of domestic institutions who are part of existing networks;